What's Your Number?: Plot

 Things do not quite work as Ally hoped and, one-by-one, she remembers why it didn't work out with each.
 It ranged from one being in the same job since their break-up to another requiring her to pretend to be British.
 Depressed after the failed meetings, Ally has a night out with Colin culminating in their growing closer and almost having sex.
 She stops him, but decides to take him as her date to Daisy's wedding.

 Daisy and Ally's friends worry she is falling for him, warning and reminding her of his promiscuous nature.
 She is later infuriated to find out Colin had found Jake Adams' contact details but withheld them, believing they were going to become an item, and they have a falling-out.

 Ally successfully contacts Jake, and they begin to date again.
 She takes him to her sister's wedding while Colin and his band perform at a different one.
 Dancing with her dad at the reception, he makes her realize that her happiness lies in being herself.
 (Not pleasing her mom, who wants her to marry Jake Adams.)
 Dancing with Jake, Ally confesses her "number" ("body count") to Jake, and he, thinking she is joking, expresses disgust at the thought.

 Ally quickly realizes her true feelings lie with Colin and she and Jake are incompatible, so she breaks it off with him.
 In doing so, she casts aside her fears (in principle) over her number.
-Ally then goes around the city to numerous weddings to find Colin and confesses her feelings.
+Ally then goes around the city to numerous weddings to find Colin and confess her feelings, which he reciprocates.

 Waking up with Colin the next morning, Ally gets a call from an old fling telling her that they in fact did not sleep together.
 Ally rejoices in the fact that Colin is indeed the 20th and last (ongoing) man, with whom she will ever be.